Louis the Child: Life

 Louis was born in September or October 893 in Altötting, Duchy of Bavaria.
 He was the only legitimate son of king Arnulf of Carinthia and his wife, Ota, a member of the Conradine dynasty.
 He had at least two brothers: his elder, illegitimate brother Zwentibold, who ruled Lotharingia, and another brother named Ratold, who briefly ruled the Kingdom of Italy.
-Ratold's maternity and age are unknown.

 East Francia

 Louis was crowned in Forchheim on 4 February 900.
 This is the earliest East Frankish royal coronation about which records are known to exist.
-Louis was of a weak personal constitution, often sick, and due to his young age, the reins of government were entirely in the hands of others - the nobles and bishops.
+Louis was of a weak personal constitution, often sick, and due to his young age, the reins of government were entirely in the hands of others – the nobles and bishops.
 Indeed, the coronation was probably a result of the fact that there was little Louis could gain at the expense of the nobles.

 The most influential of Louis's councillors were Hatto I and Solomon III (bishop of Constance).
 It was these two who assured that the royal court decided in favour of the Conradines against the Babenbergers in the matter of the Duchy of Franconia.
 They appointed Louis's nephew, Conrad as a duke.
 In 903 the Raffelstetten customs regulations were promulgated under Louis' reign, the first customs regulations in the East Frankish part of Europe.